 Appending Custom Meta Tags

 This option requires HTML coding as well as the meta tag contents, so should only be used by advanced users.
-If you’re a novice, you can always call Volusion’s team of experts to help! 📞
+If you’re a novice, you can always contact Volusion’s team of experts to help!

-Once you’ve configured these settings, click Save near the bottom of the page to activate these tags for your store.
+Once you’ve configured these settings, click Save at the top right of the page to activate these tags for your store.

 Enabling Basic SEO Settings